camunda/camunda-docs/docs/product-manuals/clients/cli-client/index.md

 ```

 ```
-zbctl is command line interface designed to create and read resources inside Zeebe broker.
+zbctl is command line interface designed to create and read resources inside the Zeebe broker.
 It is designed for regular maintenance jobs, such as:
         * Deploying processes
         * Creating jobs and process instances